Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_cassie.md

 little more fun.
 Also, you're right about the relative file paths.
 I always just copy the path from my directory, and rarely bother to edit it in my code.
 Thanks for the heads up!

+### John
+- *One thing I liked:* Your project idea is so.
+COOL!
+Also, you are approaching this monster of a task very methodically and logically, so it's super easy to see what you're going for (especially with your regexp).
+Keep up the great work!
+- *One thing that could be improved:* I know you're not finished yet, but it would be interesting to see how the data is currently conforming/non-conforming to your hypotheses.
+It's always nice to recenter and make sure that you're not missing the bigger picture.
+- *One thing I learned:* .sub seems pretty interesting!
+I'm going to need to check that out in the future.